emravera/eslint-bot/readme.md

 ### Please update this list by removing the line from the list when you implement it!

   - We need to review the rules that does not apply to only one file.
+  - When the file has two diffs that is not supported now and analyze only the first one.
   - Run only when create or synchronize.
 If adding more files will re-run again on all the files.
   - Approve the PR automatically when has comments.
   - Simplify the logic for CSS comments on the /run route.